makersacademy/rps-challenge/README.md

 ii. /player_form will initiate a game and save a player instance in that instance. iii.
 The game class is in responsible for keeping track of players and score.
 I therefore create a outcome class to determine the winner of the round.

-4. Once the MVP was ready, a single player can enter their name, choose a weapon, and returns win, loose or tied, I added some extra functions such as displaying the choices of both player and adding a game score, if one wants to play multiple games.
+4. Once the MVP was ready, a single player can enter their name, choose a weapon, and return win, loose or tied, I added a game score, if one wants to play multiple games.

+H3 Installation

+$ git clone git@github.com:ccfz/rps-challenge.git
+$ cd rps-challenge
+$ bundle
+$ rackup

+H3 Screenshots